 You should take your stance at one arm’s distance from the table.
 Stand with your legs slightly wider than your shoulder.
 Bend your knees with your eyes at the net level to keep your center of gravity low.
 Your shoulder should be slightly forward with arms in front of your body with elbow and racket.
 Your free arm is used to support your balance.

-If you are a right-hander, your left foot will be slightly forward than your right foot with a little side-on position for the free swing of your arm during forehand stroke.
+If you are a right-hander, your left foot will be slightly forward than your right foot with a little side-on position for the free swing of your arm during the forehand stroke.

-For the left-hander, it is just opposite with the right foot a little forward than the left foot
+For the left-hander, it is just the opposite with the right foot a little forward than the left foot